raminf/django-mcp-server/README.md

    - stateless : when set to 'True' the server will not manage sessions

 - **DJANGO_MCP_AUTHENTICATION_CLASSES** (default to no authentication) a list of reference to Django Rest Framework authentication classes to enfors in the main MCP view.
-- **DJANGO_MCP_GET_SERVER_INSTRUCTIONS_TOOL** (default=True) if true a tool will be offered to obtain global instruction, as agents do not always have the MCP server glboal instructions incldued in their system prompt.
+- **DJANGO_MCP_GET_SERVER_INSTRUCTIONS_TOOL** (default=True) if true a tool will be offered to obtain global instruction  and tools will instruct the agent o use it, as agents do not always have the MCP server glboal instructions incldued in their system prompt.

 ## Roadmap